MiKandi

-MiKandi (pronounced "my candy") is a mobile adult software applications store.
-Developed by MiKandi LLC, a Seattle-based company, MiKandi is the world's first and largest mobile porn app store.
-The store seeks to get around restrictions placed on adult content by Apple Inc. by releasing the third-party application store on Google's Android open-source operating system and offering an HTML5 web-based application for all touch devices.
+MiKandi (pronounced "my candy") is a defunct mobile adult software applications store.
+Developed by MiKandi LLC, a formerly Seattle-based company, MiKandi was the world's first mobile porn app store.
+The store sought to get around restrictions placed on adult content by Apple Inc. by releasing the third-party application store on Google's Android open-source operating system and offering an HTML5 web-based application for all touch devices.

 On December 9, 2009, MiKandi reported that the client software had been downloaded over 80,000 times onto Android devices since their November 29, 2009 launch.
 By 2012, the MiKandi application had been installed on 2 million devices.
 The native MiKandi application is only available for the Android operating system, but in 2012, the company released an HTML5-based application to stream adult entertainment videos to all touch devices.
 MiKandi applications are aimed at an adult demographic and contain explicit adult content.

 As of mid-2013, MiKandi had been installed on 3.8 million Android devices and had a catalog of over 7,000 adult applications.
 In June 2013, the app launched on the Google Glass app store and was immediately banned.

 Applications

 In an interview with Northwest Cable News, Jennifer McEwen, a co-founder of MiKandi, noted that all applications would be accepted as long as they were legal.
 Although MiKandi has the potential to have high quality adult applications, many early applications have been criticized as simply packages of pictures and short videos.

 Since their launch, prominent adult brands have launched official uncensored applications in the app market.
 On November 23, 2010, Gamelink, a subsidiary of Private Media Group, launched its official application in the MiKandi App Market.
 Early adopter, Pink Visual, launched their first application in March 2010, followed by a second application, iTouch Her, in January 2011.
 Online sex and swinger personals community website Adult FriendFinder also released an official application in the market in February 2011.

 On March 24, 2011, the controversial application iBoobs was released in the MiKandi App Market.
 Banned from the Apple App Store in 2008, the full uncensored application was briefly distributed in the Android Market before it was removed in 2011.
-Although the free, censored version of the app is still available in the Android Market, the developers of the application reported that AdMob had stopped serving ads to the ad-supported application.
-In 2012, Hustler joined MiKandi and released 2 official Hustler applications in the adult app market.
+Although, the free censored version of the app is still available in the Android Market, the developers of the application reported that AdMob had stopped serving ads to the ad-supported application.
+In 2012, Hustler joined MiKandi and released two official Hustler applications in the adult app market.